 Experienced NSW public school teachers

-If you are a qualified teacher returning to teaching in NSW public schools after an absence of five years or more, or wanting to upgrade your approval from limited approval (casual approval) to full approval (permanent employment), you will need to re-apply for approval to teach.
+If you are a qualified teacher returning to teaching in NSW public schools after an absence of five years or more, or wanting to upgrade your approval from limited (casual) approval to full approval, you will need to re-apply for approval to teach.

-You can apply for approval to teach via our online application system.
+You can apply for approval to teach via the online application system.
 Approval to teach involves a number of important steps outlined below.

-These new requirements include the need for qualified teachers seeking approval to teach to:
+Qualified teachers seeking approval to teach are required to:

 - provide evidence of successful teaching experience

-- complete a teacher suitability assessment, measuring cognitive and emotional intelligence*
+- complete online teacher suitability assessments, measuring cognitive and emotional intelligence*

 Your pathway to employment

 Before you begin your application you will need:

 - A valid NSW Working with Children Check (WWCC) for paid employment from the NSW Office of the Children’s Guardian and